 Homeopathic sprays are also considered releasers because besides containing homeopathic HGH they can also help the pituitary gland to release more of its own HGH.

 Please note: The amino acid releasers can cause problems with the kidneys and liver.
 Also the pituitary gland usually becomes resistant to these types of supplements rather quickly.
 Please click below to learn more.

 No prescription required: Gel and cream products that are applied to the skin have come and gone for years.
 They have not lasted on the market for long.
 Recently new multi-level marketers products have come on the market.

 Most gels and creams contain homeopathic HGH and they claim their gel is better than homeopathic sublingual sprays.
 See the link below for more information about how the gels compare to the sprays.

 Patches have also come and gone on the market for years.
 The patches may be either homeopathic or they may contain amino acids, herbs, etc., and fall into the releaser category.
 They use convenience as a major selling point.

 Growth Hormone Releasing Hormone

-Prescription Required: Also known as Sermorelin, it is a man-made synthetic version of the growth hormone releasing hormone that is made naturally by the body.
+Prescription Required: Also known as the brand name Sermorelin or Somatorelin, it is a man-made synthetic version of the growth hormone releasing hormone (GHRH, Somatoliberin) that is made and released naturally by the hypothalamus in the brain.